Beloth/Ostston-Work/Notes/Next Session.md

   * Artifacts - statues of Meilikki, of Dyrads, rangers, etc. Druidic and Ranger Weapons.
 If investigation check done DC18 or a detect magic.
 Find a Damaged Wand of Web (only 4 charges - only recovers 1 charge a day)
   * Sealed Boxes with labels - Nature check DC10.
 Labels all have names of plants on them.
 Boxes of seeds
   * Sealed Boxes with several faintly glowing runes on them. - Rations that have some sort of statis spell (Arcana DC14) on them.
 Several have been opened
+* Oarlith stops the party a a certain point and tells them to only step where he does.
+If the party  questions.
+Its a failsafe to stop unauthorised people from getting to the main vault.
 * Ahead the path splits into 3.
 These are the 3 original caverns found down here.
 Not in use due to the distance from the enterance.
   * Perception check DC 14.
     * Success - sounds of movement up ahead.
 Faint glow of torchlight.